avishaiwa/SPARCWave/README.md

 =================
 The SPARCWave package contains utilities for sparse and structured-sparse clustering of time series using
 time-freqeuncy signal representations obtained from the wavelets and scattering transforms, implementing the methods and experiments in [1].
 Datasets for the experiments are also provided.
+For advanced instructions, please refer to the README_ADVANCED file.
 ###################################